 The 2020 Isuzu MU-X Onyx Edition is the first special edition for the brand’s sole SUV, and offers an unexpected update for a model on the verge of replacement.

 Rather than being a simple black pack as is so common nowadays, the Onyx Edition adds automatic headlights and upgrades the MU-X’s infotainment system to include DAB+ digital radio, Android Auto and wireless Apple CarPlay.
-You can find and download an official flyer from the Isuzu website.

 Based on the flagship LS-T 4×4, the Onyx Edition is priced at $56,990 drive-away and is available at dealerships now.
 The LS-T’s list price is $57,400.